 Technology and technical expertise are only part of delivering a successful project.
 A meticulous and agile management process is the glue that holds every task together, ensuring that work is completed to time, cost and quality.
-Rob leads our Project, Product & Service Management team, working with customers throughout the project lifecycle to deliver complex solutions and programmes in line with their specific needs.
+As our Head of Technical Delivery, Rob works with customers throughout the project lifecycle to deliver complex solutions and programmes in line with their specific needs.

 We chatted to Rob on how he and his community of delivery professionals support us, our partners and our customers.
 We also dig a little deeper into his journey from kid-coder to engineering professional.